Code of Conduct

 Back to top

-The District is committed to safeguarding the rights given to all students under state and federal law.
-In addition, to promote a safe, healthy, orderly and civil school environment, all district students have the right to:
+The District is committed to safeguarding the rights given to all students under state and federal law and district policy.
+In addition, to promote a safe, healthy, orderly and supportive school environment, all district students have the right to:

-2. Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty.
+3. Present their version of the relevant events to school personnel authorized to impose a consequence.

-4. To be protected from intimidation, harassment, bullying and/or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, gender, including gender identity, or sexual orientation, by employees, students, and visitors on school property or at a school sponsored event, function or activity.
+5. To be protected from intimidation, harassment, bullying and/or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, gender, (including gender identity and expression) or sexual orientation, by employees, students, and visitors on school property or at a school sponsored event, function or activity.

 All district students have the responsibility to:

-1. Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and to property.
+1. Contribute to maintaining a safe, supportive, and orderly school environment that is conducive to learning and to show respect to other persons and to property.

-11. To respect one another and treat each other fairly and civilly in accordance with the District Code of Conduct and provisions of the Dignity for All Students Act, including the responsibility to conduct themselves in a manner that fosters an environment free from intimidation, harassment, bullying and/or discrimination.
+15. To respect one another and treat each other fairly and civilly in accordance with the District Code of Conduct and provisions of the Dignity for All Students Act, to help make the school an environment free from violence, intimidation, harassment, bullying and/or discrimination.

 Back to top